 3. Improves heart health

 Watermelon has many heart-healthy components, including lycopene, citrulline, and other vitamins and minerals.
 Lycopene, a carotenoid found in abundance in watermelon, improves cardiac functions and is very effective at protecting cells from damage and may help lower the risk of heart disease, according to a study.
 Lycopene is also responsible for the pinkish-red hue of watermelons.
-Lycopene may also reduce the stiffness and thickness of artery walls according to a study.
-Lycopene has been proven to reduce cholesterol levels and also to lower blood pressure and the occurrence of cardiovascular disease in people who either take supplements or consume lycopene-rich foods on a regular basis.
+Lycopene may also reduce the stiffness and thickness of artery walls according to a study. click to read more Lycopene has been proven to reduce cholesterol levels and also to lower blood pressure and the occurrence of cardiovascular disease in people who either take supplements or consume lycopene-rich foods on a regular basis.

 Watermelon is also rich in an amino acid called citrulline that may help move blood through our body and can lower our blood pressure.
 It can also increase nitric oxide levels in our body.
 Nitric oxide helps our blood vessels expand, which lowers the blood pressure.

 Watermelon is a good source of the free radical fighting warriors, specifically in the form of vitamin C and lycopene.
 Free radicals are the molecules that are missing an electron.
 To again make themselves complete, they go off in search of an electron to steal from another complete molecule.
 Antioxidants like vitamin C and lycopene get involved by providing one of their extra electrons to the free radical, thereby neutralizing it and preventing it from causing cellular damage.